 I do like my Rohan, but like all coats made of that type of lightweight material, they are prone to damage in the woods from snagging on brambles, branches etc. so if I’m at work in the woods I wear a Faljraven Anorak No.8; these are expensive but real workhorses that can take whatever you throw at them.

 If it’s wet, I often wear gaiters; I’ve got a pair of Cordura gaiters in olive green, made by Tasmanian Tigers that were £16 on Amazon.
 I’ve recently added some Berghaus Deluge waterproof overtrousers to my kit.
 They come in a variety of leg lengths as well as waist sizes, which is useful for me as I’m quite tall.

 I have summer boots and winter boots.
-My summer boots are cheap and cheerful and costing about £20 – £30; they last a summer and I’m happy with that.
+My summer boots are cheap and cheerful, costing about £20 – £30; they last a summer and I’m happy with that.

 But in the winter I like something a little more substantial.
 I also prefer to wear high leg boots in the winter and after trying various boots over the years, I’ve settled on Lowa Hunter GTX Extreme; they’re expensive but excellent quality, mine are on their 3rd winter and are still in good condition.

 I tend to feel the cold in my feet so I wear two pairs of socks.
 I’ve got some thin merino wool socks (3 pairs for £12 from John Lewis a few years back) that I wear as a base layer; on top of those I have some mohair socks which are very warm.
 Remember though, don’t wear so many socks that your feet are squashed into your boots; it’ll be uncomfortable for one thing, but more importantly your socks won’t be able to do their job of insulating properly.